Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 Step 3 – Prioritize Your Wants List

 Unfortunately most of us have a budget that we are trying to stay within.
-When we get started planning our new kitchen we tend to have more things than our budget can afford.
+When we get started planning our new kitchen we tend to have a wish list that may include more than our realistic budget will allow.
 It’s a good idea to write these down on a piece of paper and then prioritize them so you can make sure the things that you REALLY want are in the budget.

 You can download my kitchen planning priority checklist here for a starting point.